OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/external_code_implicit_comp.rst

 ExternalCodeImplicitComp Example
 --------------------------------

-The only difference between `ExternalCodeImplicitComp` and `ExternalCodeComp` is that for the former, an `apply_nonlinear` method must be defined, while for the latter, a `compute` method must be defined.
+Here is another example where there are external codes for both an `ImplicitComponent` and `ExplicitComponent`.

-To show the difference, we will use an example.
-We will modify the code given in :ref:`the circuit tutorial <defining_icomps_tutorial>`.
+We will modify the code given in
+:ref:`the circuit tutorial <defining_icomps_tutorial>`.
 We will replace one of the nodes and one of the resistors in the model with external codes.